hermannm/monkeylang/README.md

-﻿# monkeylang-lexer
+﻿# monkeylang

-Kotlin implementation of the lexer from Thorsten Ball's ["Writing an Interpreter in Go"](https://interpreterbook.com/).
+Kotlin implementation of the lexer for the [Monkey programming language](https://monkeylang.org/) from Thorsten Ball's ["Writing an Interpreter in Go"](https://interpreterbook.com/).